Soap Lake School District is an Equal Opportunity Employer and Education Programs and Activities Provider

 Soap Lake School District does not discriminate in any programs or activities on the basis of sex, race, creed, color, national origin, age, sexual orientation, gender expression or identity or disability in its programs or activities.
 The Soap Lake School District offers classes in several career and technical education programs areas under its open admissions policy Lack of English language proficiency will not be a barrier to admission and participation in career and technical education programs.
-For more information about CTE course offerings and admissions criteria, contact Emmanual Garcia, High School Counselor, or Angela Rolfe, MSHS Principal, 401 Ginkgo S, Soap Lake 98851, 509-246-1201.
+For more information about CTE course offerings and admissions criteria, contact Levi Spencer, High School Principal, at 509-246-1201 or Aaron Chavez, Superintendent, 120 Main Avenue East, Soap Lake 98851, 509-246-1201.

 Prior to the beginning of each school year, school districts must advise students, parents, employees and the general public of all vocational opportunities and admission criteria.
 This announcement will posted on the school website, and available in multiple languages, as well as sent via district newsletter.